microbiome/data/MovingPictures/README.md

 -   The raw data for this dataset is available in the associated [GitHub repository](https://github.com/twbattaglia/MicrobeDS/tree/master/data-raw/MovingPictures)

+## License

+Creative Commons Zero (CC0) Public Domain Dedication

+The dataset is dedicated to the public domain under the Creative Commons Zero (CC0) License.
+To the extent possible under law, the contributor has waived all copyright and related or neighboring rights to this dataset.

+You can copy, modify, distribute and perform the work, even for commercial purposes, without asking permission.
+For more information, visit: https://creativecommons.org/publicdomain/zero/1.0/

 #### References

 Caporaso et al. (2009).
 Genome Biol.
 2011;12(5)